dimak01/sharp-bridge/Docs/ConsoleUIModesDesign.md

     // Shortcut the manager can use to wire up toggling (actual key mapping remains in config) ShortcutAction ToggleAction { get; }

-    // Which config the "Open in editor" action should target while this mode is active ExternalEditorTarget EditorTarget { get; }

     // Lifecycle hooks when the mode becomes active/inactive void Enter(IConsole console);
     void Exit(IConsole console);